 As discussed further in the Factors Impacting Future Periods section, the Hospital is at physical capacity to treat adult patients.
-As such, the Hospital is planning an extensive addition project with plans to occupy the new building by 2023.
+As such, the Hospital is planning an extensive addition project with plans to occupy the new building by 2024.
 The Hospital plans to fund the expansion through a mixture of debt issuance and cash reserved for Capital Initiatives (note 16).
 A new parking structure will be constructed in advance of the new building and cash on hand will be used to fund the structure.
-The parking structure is anticipated to be \$45 million.
-Management has designated \$23 million of the fiscal year 2019 increase in net position to be set aside for funding of the parking structure.
-The remaining \$17 million will be funded from a combination of fiscal year 2020 operating revenues and Capital Initiatives funding.
+The parking structure is anticipated to be \$76 million.
+Management has designated \$40 million of the fiscal year 2020 increase in net position to be set aside to partially fund the parking structure and furnish the new medical tower with necessary equipment.